 Or a private one into something more.

 Dolce offers a wonderful combination of ethereal aromas, rich flavors, sweetness and texture, with perfectly balanced acidity, making it easy to serve with an array of flavor profiles.
 Some general suggestions and guidelines are divided into four food categories below:

 Dolce pairs beautifully with both savory and sweet dishes.
-Why not try one of these recipes from Executive Chef Trevor Eliason?
+Why not try one of these recipes from our executive chef?
 Check back often as we will be introducing more recipes.

 With its subtly silky texture, bright acidity and lithe body, Dolce will highlight every friendly occasion, by itself or with a multitude of culinary complements.
 Read about the myriad ways to enjoy the experience that is Dolce.

 A wine as complex and concentrated as Dolce shows its best in just the right stemware.
 A fine, smooth crystal stem with a bowl smaller than typical white wine glass—but larger than a Port glass—and a tapered mouth is ideal, allowing Dolce’s ethereal aromas to waft out of the glass.

 Contrary to popular belief, the finest white wines—including Dolce—are best served at cellar temperature, about 57–60 ºF, to emphasize the wine’s aromas and flavors.